-This technology is designed to solve a problem.
-That is why it is important to exactly define which problem this technology is going to solve.
-Can you make a clean definition of the problem?
+Can you exactly define what the challenge is?
+What problem (what 'pain') does this technology want to solve?
+Can you make a clear definition of the problem?
 What 'pain' does this technology want to ease?
 Whose pain?
 Is it really a problem?
 For who?
 Will solving the problem make the world better?
 Are you sure?
-The problem definition will help you to determine and discuss if you are solving and if it is a problem worth solving.
+The problem definition will help you to determine and discuss what problem exactly you are solving and if it is a problem worth solving.

 (This question is part of the Quick Scan)

-In technology there is a tendency to simplify a problem, so that it can be technically solved.
-Are you sure that this technology is solving the real problem?
-Are you sure that you are not only addressing symptoms?
+Often there is a tendency to simplify a problem, so that it can be technically solved.
+Are you sure that the technology is solving the real problem?
+Are you sure that you are not only addressing the symptoms?
 Is this technology really the right solution for the problem?
 Did you try to find the deeper issues?
-Did you consider using the five whys technique (see frameworks below?).
+Did you use the five whys technique (see frameworks below?).

-this technology is going to solve a problem but do you know how?
+Can you describe how the technology is going to solve the problem?
 Can you explain what characteristics lead to the solution of the problem?
 Are you sure it is going to work?
 Why?
 Are you sure it really works?
 How do you know?
 Did you test it?
 Is it grounded in theory?
-How are you going to evaluate the outcomes?
+Did you research it?
+Are you going to evaluate the outcomes in the future?

 Technology often bites back.
 It has the tendency to create negative effects you would not expect because of unpredictable user behaviour.
-People are unpredictable and as a result, so is technology.
+People are unpredictable and as a result, often so is technology.
 Can you think about possible negative effects?
-Did you brainstorm to find effects?
-Are there negative effects that you accept?
-And can you explain why?
+Did you brainstorm to try and find such effects?
+Are there expected negative effects that you accept?
+If so, can you explain why?

-Describe the impact of this innovative technology on daily lives of people, on the short term and on the long term.
-Discuss how the innovation, in a broader sense than solely the problem at hand, impacts society.
+Describe the impact of the technology on the daily lives of people, in the short term and in the long term.
+Discuss how the technology, in a broader sense than solely the problem at hand, impacts society.
 Does the technology comply with your personal and/or professional values?
 Does it create a society you want to live in?
 A lot of professions have their own set of values like codes of conducts and ethical guidelines.
 Did you check?
 Does this technology comply?
 And how about your own set of values?
 Does the technology comply with what you think is right?

 If you think about the real problem this technology is going to solve.
 If you think about the ability of this technology to solve the real problem.
-If you think about possible negative effects and will this technology contribute to a world you want to live in.
+If you think about possible negative effects and whether this technology will contribute to a world you want to live in.
 If you think about all that, what improvements would you make?
 In technology?
 In context?
 In use?

 (This question is part of the Improvement Scan)